DisCPP/DisCPP/Readme.md

 - [x] Convert the event system to use a more object oriented system, similar to the new command handler.

 ## Documentation
 Currently the only documentation is from Doxygen; its currently completely up to date.
-To generate documentation, install Doxygen and run doxygen in the root DISCPP directory.
+To generate documentation, install Doxygen and run doxygen in the root DisCPP directory.

 ## Examples
 There may be more inside the [Examples](examples) folder.